chiarabarbieri/SIBEworkshop_2025/Readme.md

 It takes a few minutes to calculate all the pairwise population distances.
 The result is stored in a matrix of size Number of Populations x Number of Populations.
+I already generated the Fst distance matrix, which is stored in your files.

     pairwise_fsts <- read.table("pairwise_fsts.txt", sep="\t", header=T, row.names=1)
     pairwise_fsts<-as.matrix(pairwise_fsts)